RKVankini/terraform/12c-twelveth-day-target-resource/README.md

-# Terraform Target Resource Project
+# Terraform Target Resource Practice

 This project demonstrates how to use Terraform `-target` option to apply, plan, or destroy specific resources instead of managing the entire infrastructure.